 How we store your information

 We store your information securely on our computer system, we restrict access to those who have a need to know, and we train our staff in handling the information securely.
-The information you provide will be kept confidential and will be used to support your relationship with Justice in Motion It will not be shared with any third party without your consent, unless required by law.
+The information you provide will be kept in a locked drawer or cabinet and disposed of securely when no longer required by law.
+When data is stored electronically, strong password will be used to protect against unauthorised access.
+All data will be kept confidential and used only to support your relationship with Justice in Motion.
+It will not be shared with any third party or unauthorised persons, without your consent, unless required by law.

 How we use your information

 We will use your data to tell you about our activities by email – either because you have signed up to receive this information, or because we think you will be interested in hearing about what we do in your professional capacity (e.g. you work in the arts, have worked with us before or might be interested in using some of our services such as booking our work, booking our education workshops, etc.).
 Sometimes we might also contact you about the services we provide or the campaigns we run, which may include information on activities, touring, ways to support Justice in Motion, fundraising campaigns, training and classes.
 You have the right to ask us not to contact you in this way.
 We will always provide a clear method for you to opt out.
 You can also contact us directly at any time to tell us not to send you any future marketing material.

 From time to time we may use the information we hold about you for analysis and research purposes (this might include, for instance, postcode mapping or future fundraising potential, etc.) This assists with strategic planning, helping us to make better business decisions and supporting our future growth as a company.

 If you don’t want to hear from us

 You always have an option to unsubscribe from all marketing emails via a link on our emails.
 Or you can also change any of your contact preferences and interests at any time by emailing email@example.com

 Sharing your information with others